 Etude 6: Whisper Tones

 In this series on extended flute techniques we have seen techniques like the wind tone (#1), harmonics (#2), the difference tone (#3), the bamboo tone (#4) and the multiphonic (#5).
 We have discussed the great importance and enjoyment of the extended techniques.
 Main thought was to regard the extended techniques as a tool to develop the more difficult aspects of flute playing, especially the tone-development, body control and the breathing.
 With this article we will discuss another most interesting technique with great benefits for especially tone-development and flexibility for the embouchure and throat: the whisper tone.
-Furthermore we will look to the idea of whispering, again some vocalization, see how to play a whisper tone, propose some daily studies and finally we will look a bit to the Etude 6: Whisper Tones.
+Furthermore we will look to the idea of whispering, again some vocalisation, see how to play a whisper tone, propose some daily studies and finally we will look a bit to the Etude 6: Whisper Tones.

 Whispering the Voice